OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

 3. After creating the group, you will be prompted to add a user as a member to the group.
 Add one of your test users to the group *(in this step we used Janice Galvin)*.
 4. After creating the group it will appear in the left-hand navigation and indicated with a tile that contains letters from the group's name.
    1. Update the logo for the group to be more descriptive.
-Click the pencil icon in the center of the group logo.
+Click the group logo.
       ![Screenshot of the previous step](Images/Figure03.png)

    2. Then Click the pencil icon to change group icon.

       ![Screenshot of the previous step](Images/Figure27.png)

-   3. Select the **contoso.png** file in the [\\\O3653\O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups\Lab Files](Lab Files) folder within this lab as the new icon for the group.
+   3. Select the **contoso.png** file in the [Lab Files](./Lab Files) folder within this lab as the new icon for the group.
    4. Click **Save** button.
 5. With the icon set, start up a conversation in the group that other members can participate in.
    1. Click the **New conversation** link in the middle-pane and enter the following message: